 While the criteria differ between the Green and Blue Habitat Cores, both models rank Resilience Hubs according to the combined average values of the Community Exposure Index and the Fish and Wildlife Index.
 The methods for developing Resilience Hubs described below vary from those used in the CONUS but represent important improvements in the accuracy and comparability of results across regions.
+Refer to regional reports for detailed information specific to each region (Dobson et al. 2019; Dobson et al. 2020a-d; Dobson et al. 2021a-b).
 To show variation within Resilience Hubs, the Habitat Cores were further subdivided and scored at a finer 4-hectare (10-acre) hexagon grid (Figures 11-13).
 For details, see Appendix F.